opencv/opencv/modules/core/doc/basic_structures.rst

 .. ocv:function:: Mat Mat::operator()( const Rect& roi ) const

-.. ocv:function:: Mat Mat::operator()( const Ranges* ranges ) const
+.. ocv:function:: Mat Mat::operator()( const Range* ranges ) const

     :param rowRange: Start and end row of the extracted submatrix.
 The upper boundary is not included.
 To select all the rows, use ``Range::all()``.

     :param colRange: Start and end column of the extracted submatrix.
 The upper boundary is not included.
 To select all the columns, use  ``Range::all()``.

     :param roi: Extracted submatrix specified as a rectangle.

     :param ranges: Array of selected ranges along each array dimension.